THIS PRODUCT OR SERVICE HAS NOT BEEN APPROVED OR ENDORSED BY ANY GOVERNMENTAL AGENCY, AND THIS OFFER IS NOT BEING MADE BY AN AGENCY OF THE GOVERNMENT

 When are UCR Updates Due?

-For example, the 2024 UCRs filing deadline began October 1st, 2023 and ended on December 31, 2023.
-So if you missed that, it’s time to catch up.
-Starting from January 1, 2024, roadside enforcement is on the lookout for carriers who haven’t completed their UCR registration for the year.
+For example, the 2025 UCRs filing period began October 1st, 2025 and ended December 31st, 2026.
+So if you missed it, it’s time to catch up.
+Starting on January 1st, 2026, roadside enforcement is on the lookout for carriers who haven’t completed their UCR registration for the year.
 Don’t fret, though—there’s still time to get back on track and avoid any compliance hiccups.
 So, complete your registration now to steer clear of any issues down the road.

 Interstate vs. Intrastate Drivers